 Giant rhinowombat: Diprotodon

-- Australian mammalofauna hasn't changed much since the non-avian dinosaur extinction (not counting human influence of course): there have always been marsupials and monotremes in the Land Down Under.
-Since modern Australian mammals are already so bizarre-looking, how would their predecessors have looked?
-Not unlike their descendants, really; but some were a bit larger.
+- Australian mammalofauna hasn't changed much since the non-avian dinosaur extinction (not counting human influence of course, which wiped out almost everything in this folder): there have always been marsupials and monotremes in the Land Down Under.
+Since modern Australian mammals are already so bizarre-looking, how would the ones we killed off have looked?
+Not unlike their surviving contemporaries, really; but some were a bit larger.
 The Up to Eleven examples were the herbivorous Diprotodonts, called after their most well-known member: Diprotodon.
 Related with modern wombats, they were a lot bigger: the largest species reached the size of a rhinoceros.
 With their robust limbs and massive body, they literally resembled hornless rhinos, and resembled also several extinct “Ungulates” (like the South American Toxodon or the early Coryphodon).
 Indeed, Australian marsupials have made an extraordinary case of Convergent Evolution with placental mammals.
 Among differences between diprotodonts and ungulates, other than (of course) their reproductive system, is that the former had the same rodent-like incisors seen in modern wombats.

 Giant koalaroo: Procoptodon